Provider Disputes or Appeals

 Claim Appeals

 A clinical appeal is a written request by a provider, with the member’s written consent, to review a prior authorization denial with a clinical decision regarding medical necessity.
-Clinical denials are issued from the HAP CareSource MI Health Link Utilization Management department.
+Clinical denials are issued from the HAP CareSource MI Coordinated Health Utilization Management department.
 You may submit clinical appeals pre- or post-service.

 Provider Disputes